dirkakrid/sublimetext_productivity/README.md

 -  `sublime_to_gist` copies whatever is in the selection to a new anonymous gist, OAuth2 version seems a little overkill -- if i really want to have gist associated with my account I can fork the anonymous one.
 -  `url_opener` opens any selected text in a new browser window (useful for hyperlink or search terms).
+-  `open_terminal_here` finds the path of the current file and opens gnome-terminal from that path